andrew/ultimate-awesome/README.md

 - [awesome-ai-safety](https://github.com/hari-sikchi/awesome-ai-safety) - A curated list of awesome AI safety papers, projects and communities.
 - [awesome-hep](https://github.com/iris-hep/awesome-hep) - A curated list of awesome high energy and particle physics software.
 - [awesome-chess](https://github.com/mbiesiad/awesome-chess) - :trophy: Awesome-Chess! :key: :lock: are you a chess player or chess enthusiast? ⭐.
-- [awesome-aleo](https://github.com/minerdao/awesome-aleo) - Awesome Aleo mining and development resources maintained by MinerDAO community.
 - [awesome-web-visualization-frameworks](https://github.com/olavtenbosch/awesome-web-visualization-frameworks) - Web visualization frameworks.
 - [awesome-rails](https://github.com/ruby-vietnam/awesome-rails) - A collection of awesome Rails libraries/app examples/ebooks/tutorials/screencasts/magazines/news.
+- [awesome-software-architecture](https://github.com/yasir2000/awesome-software-architecture) - A curated list of awesome articles and resources to learn and practice about software architecture, patterns, and principles.
 - [awesome-xcode-plugins](https://github.com/youssman/awesome-xcode-plugins) - Awesome Xcode plugins to rocket your productivity :).
 - [awesome-nord](https://github.com/Aceto1/awesome-nord) - This repository contains community-created ports and themes of this color palette for all our beloved applications.
 - [awesome-MIT-ai-for-climate-change](https://github.com/blutjens/awesome-MIT-ai-for-climate-change) - 🌍 A curated list of MIT faculty that tackle climate change with machine learning for applying students, undergraduates, or others .